segunofe/Deploy-Ecommerce-Website-In-AWS-Using-Terraform/README.md

 **Step 8: Access the website via the load balancer dns, outputted on the Terminal**

-**Step 9: Connect load balanacer dns to a custom domain name on Namecheap**
+**Step 9: Connect load balancer dns to a custom domain name on Namecheap**
 <img width="1149" height="298" alt="image" src="https://github.com/user-attachments/assets/4ab06227-0228-4bc2-9dae-50c9cd7a97ee" />

-**Step 10: Added another listener (HTTPS:443) and enable SSL/TLS certificate to secure the website**
+**Step 10: Added another listener (HTTPS:443) and enable SSL/TLS certificate to secure the website** **Step 10 will no longer be needed as I have updated the alb.tf file and added an acm.tf file**

 <img width="1041" height="411" alt="image" src="https://github.com/user-attachments/assets/c5756df7-c69b-4c89-b23a-e191814c6a46" />